 Not only is this better for nature but due to the varied and numerous grass and herb types the hay is a more rounded winter feed for our shorthorn cows and rare breed sheep supplying them essential nutrients and medicinal herbs as well as being a natural diet for ruminants.
-What little grain feed we use is soya free and uk grown with peas, pulses and lupins as the protein source and of course being organic it is GMO free as well.
+What little grain feed we use is soya free and uk grown with peas and pulses as the protein source and of course being organic it is GMO free as well.

 Healthy & Natural Food

 During the summer months our cows are given free access to the pastures where they forage for different plant types and even self limit any potential illness, not only is this a natural and healthy way for cows to graze but it also means we see the vet a lot less!
-To feed our cows this way has a direct effect on the quality of the meat & milk they produce and this is proven to be higher in omega 3 than milk produced on a silage based system but then nature is never wrong and if we are what we eat then we are also what the cow has eaten!
+To feed our cows this way has a direct effect on the quality of the meat & milk they produce and grass fed meat is higher in omega 3 but then nature is never wrong and if we are what we eat then we are also what the cow has eaten!

 No pesticides, no herbicides, no artificial fertilizers and no slurry, just good old-fashioned well-rotted bedding muck like we have done for centuries.
 It is important for us to use nature to our advantage and work with her, our wild bees and pollinators help us as much as our bugs and earthworms, healthy and living soil which yields from year to year without the need to plough, re-seed or feed with artificial fertilisers and all because we let nature lead us and show us the way.
 Stop and stand back, watch and mimic and by doing so we can produce healthy and natural food.